amaurea/taylens/README.txt

 defines the core functionality, and a driver script "taysim.py", which provides a convenient command-line interface.

-Taylens depends on python2, scipy and healpy.
+Taylens depends on reasonably recent versions of python2, scipy and healpy, as well as optionally depending on mpi4py for MPI support.
+It has been tested and found to work with

+ python 2.7.5 - numpy 1.7.1 - healpy 1.6.1
+ python 2.7.2 - numpy 1.7.1 - healpy 1.6.1
+ python 2.7.3 - numpy ?.?.? - healpy 1.6.2

 Here are some simple usage examples: